-The Heroes Team are people helping the project with all system administration related tasks.
+Heroes Team members are people helping the project with all system administration related tasks.
 It consists of people with skills ranging from generic Administrators over to Storage and Network experts.
 The team also welcomes new volunteers who want to start learning new skills.

-In short: the team helps the openSUSE community to make their ideas and dreams come true.
+In short: the team helps the openSUSE community make their ideas and dreams come true.

 As team we communicate over a lot of channels.
 Mostly mailing list and IRC.